 Our Role & Activities

 Fixed radio links have been deployed for decades across the world, in many cases without harmonized standardization.
 Since legislation and the needs of operators change with time it can be a challenge to take into account all of these historic applications, while working on standardization.
 Since many years manufacturers and operators aim at developing and deploying Fixed radio links equipment which is standardized to allow for interoperability and for setting up radio links rather quickly.
-Standardisation of Fixed radio links equipment also support planning and deployment of links as well as ensuring coexistence and maintaining links quality and its service availability.
+Standardization of Fixed radio links equipment also supports planning and deployment of links as well as ensuring coexistence and maintaining links quality and its service availability.
 The standardization of Fixed radio links has continuously been part of our standardization activities since the creation of ETSI.

 Due to the steadily increasing demand for bandwidth new frequency bands are still being designated for the use of Fixed radio links.
 This ensures that radio networks will provide the necessary throughput in the transport part of the network (backhaul, fronthaul and midhaul).
 To address these market needs, the Working Group TM 4 of ETSI technical committee Access, Terminals, Transmission and Multiplexing (ATTM) is responsible for working on specifications for point-to-point and multipoint radio systems.
 This work includes not only Harmonised Standards but also Technical Reports and Technical Specifications.
 Furthermore, TM 4 are in close liaison with the CEPT/ECC, ITU and European Commission in order to synchronize the activities.

 Millimetre wave bands (30 - 300 GHz) offer enormous amounts of under-utilized bandwidth – as well as more spectrum for radio transmission than lower bands and wider channel bandwidth, with fibre-like capacity.
 As a source of largely untapped spectrum resource, millimetre wave technologies are expected to be a major enabler of future mobile communications.